Goldman-Turaev formality from the Kontsevich integral: Conceptual summary

-In the diagram \eqref{eq:inducedconnhom}, the top and bottom rows are exact and the right and left vertical maps are zero, and therefore, by minor diagram chasing, the middle vertical map $\lambda$ induces a unique map $\eta: C \to D$, a degenerate case of a connecting homomorphism.
-In our applications $\lambda$ is a difference of two maps $\lambda_1$ and $\lambda_2$, whose values differ in $E$ but coincide in a quotient $F$.
+The top and bottom rows of \eqref{eq:inducedconnhom} are exact and the right and left vertical maps are zero, and therefore, by minor diagram chasing, the middle vertical map $\lambda$ induces a unique map $\eta: C \to D$.
+In other words, there is a unique map $\eta$ which fits into a commutative square with the quotient map $B\to C$, $\lambda: B\to E$, and the inclusion $D\to E$.
+The induced map $\eta$ can also be seen as a degenerate case of a connecting homomorphism.
+In our applications $\lambda$ is a difference of two maps $\lambda_1$ and $\lambda_2$, whose values differ in $E$ but coincide in the quotient $F$.